 It outcompetes native vegetation by forming large monocultures.

 It can hybridize with other knapweeds, allowing for aggressive seed dispersal.

 This plant is toxic to horses.

 - The Minnesota Department of Agriculture monitors this invasive species.
 Please report any black swallow-wort you spot at Arrest the Pest.

 How to identify brown knapweed

-- Perennial plant 1–4 feet tall with multiple upright stems that are reddish, ridged and may have purple stripes.
+- Brown knapweed (Centaurea jacea) is a perennial plant 1–4 feet tall with multiple upright stems that are reddish, ridged and may have purple stripes.

 - Erect to ascending, can be both single or multiple from the base.

 - Branched more in the upper part of the plant.

 - Ribbed rough texture with vertical ridges on the stem and a cobweb-like appearance.